Students in England and Wales

 Residents of Scotland cannot claim funding for our courses.

-You may be eligible for help towards the cost of your tuition fees if:
+In addition to the criteria above, you may be eligible for help towards the cost of your undergraduate tuition fees if:

 - you are an EU national or a family member of an EU national